 - Average percent correct.
 This is the most important goal for students to achieve because it indicates that students are comprehending what they read.
 Average percent correct is the average of the scores the student received on the quizzes he or she took during the marking period (passed and failed).
 Because some students can benefit from even more success, you have the option of increasing the goal in 1 percent increments up to 90 percent.
 (The minimum goal is 80%.)

-- Reading Range: If used, this is a target range of book levels for a student's reading.
-If reading ranges are set, students see those ranges in their book ideas in Accelerated Reader to help guide their book selection; they also see their reading ranges on the student progress page.
+- Reading Range: This is a target range of book levels for a student's reading.
+Students see those ranges in their book ideas in Accelerated Reader to help guide their book selection; they also see their reading ranges on the student progress page.
 For students who read in both English and Spanish, you can set separate reading ranges for each language.
 By basing reading ranges on a student's Zone of Proximal Development or Lexile® range, you can encourage students to read at levels that are likely to promote growth.
 Note: Reading range goals are not reflected on reports.

 - Points.
 The points goal should be set for the total number of points you expect the student to earn by passing Reading Practice Quizzes, Other Reading Quizzes (textbook quizzes), and Article Quizzes during the marking period.
 Point goals should be based on how much daily, in-class reading practice time students receive.
 Note: If you award points or record points used, those records do not affect goals; only points earned from quizzes count toward the points goal.